-The District has partnered with Florida State Parks to build comfortable cabins and rustic river camps for overnight stays along the Wilderness Trail.
-River camps, accessible only by foot or from the river, offering screened sleeping platforms, screened pavilions for dining and group activities, and restrooms are located at the following District properties:
+The District has partnered with Florida State Parks to build rustic river camps for overnight stays along the Wilderness Trail.
+River camps, accessible only by foot or from the river, offering five screened sleeping platforms, a pavilion for dining and group activities, and restrooms are located at the following District properties:

 For more information and/or to reserve lodging, call 800.868.9914 or visit the Suwannee River Wilderness Trail website.

 The Suwannee River water level fluctuates rapidly.
 The river levels below are recommendations and experiences for paddling the Upper Suwannee River section.
 River levels and experiences are determined using levels from the White Springs gauge.
 View real-time levels via the River & Lake Levels links on the District's web site at www.mysuwanneeriver.com or connect directly to the Current River & Lake Levels page via www.mysuwanneeriver.org/realtime/river-levels.php.
 The White Springs gauge is the third listing under Suwannee River.